jsafrane/openlmi-doc/doc/mof/CIM_PowerManagementCapabilities.rst

 ``string[]`` **OtherPowerCapabilitiesDescriptions**

-    **Deprecated!**
-    An array of strings that describes the additional power management capabilities of an element, used when the PowerCapabilities array includes the value 1, "Other".
+    An array of strings describing an element's additional power management capabilities, used when the PowerCapabilities array includes the value 1, "Other".

 .. _CIM-PowerManagementCapabilities-RequestedPowerStatesSupported: